Crypto-Notepad/Crypto-Notepad/CONTRIBUTING.md

 > First off, thanks for taking the time to contribute :relaxed:
-Before starting, make sure that you visited the [todo](https://github.com/Sigmanor/Crypto-Notepad/wiki/TODO) list, [projects](https://github.com/Crypto-Notepad/Crypto-Notepad/projects) and opened/closed [issues](https://github.com/Sigmanor/Crypto-Notepad/issues) to be sure that your idea is not already planned or canceled.
+Before starting, make sure that you visited the [projects](https://github.com/Crypto-Notepad/Crypto-Notepad/projects) and the opened/closed [issues](https://github.com/Sigmanor/Crypto-Notepad/issues) to be sure that your idea is not already planned or canceled.
 Checked out?
 Well then, let's start!

 ## How to contribute to Crypto Notepad